LukasErlenbach/lukaserlenbach.github.io/pages/gestalt-en.md

 &nbsp;

-If you wish for change in your life and are willing to take the effort to get to know yourself more deeply, I will gladly accompany you with honesty and genuine curiosity.
+If you wish for positive change in your life, perhaps feel overwhelmed by your options, or are simply exhausted from searching for improvement, I will gladly accompany you with honesty and genuine curiosity.
+It's worth the effort getting to know yourself better.

 &nbsp;